int-brain-lab/ibllib/examples/data_release/2025_data_release_autism_noel.md

 Nature Neuroscience | Volume 28 | July 2025 | 1519–1532 1519 nature neuroscience
 https://doi.org/10.1038/s41593-025-01965-8

+Electrophysiology, behavioral and video data were collected in mice performing the IBL task (cite Behavior paper).
+Animals were either wildtype, or from one of 3 different autism models:
+- B6.129P2-Fmr1tm1Cgr/J JAX Strain #003025
+- B6.129(Cg)-Cntnap2tm2Pele/J JAX Strain #028635
+- B6.129-Shank3tm2Gfng/J JAX Strain #017688

 The following data repository contains intermediate results and code to reproduce the analysis: https://osf.io/fap2s/ and https://osf.io/fap2s/wiki/home/.

+Please note that different quality standards were applied in the article than what is presented in this page.
+For example, the IBL does not use a presence ratio to assess the quality of its good spike sorting units.

 ## Notes